List of Frieren characters: Governing Faction

 The name is German for "lion".)

 Löwe is the callous, eye-patch wearing Governor-General of Lorbeer, the northernmost territory of the Empire.
-In reality, he is a high-ranking Shadow Warrior as well, who is rumoured to have eliminated the Great Mage Minus in the past and whose main objective is to eliminate magic from the world for reasons yet unknown.
+In reality, he is a high-ranking Shadow Warrior named Held (ヘルト, Heruto) (Note: The name is German for "hero".), who is rumored to have eliminated the elven Great Mage Minus in the past and whose main objective is to eliminate magic from the world for reasons yet unknown.